Ten Memory Improvement Tips

 Memory is one of our most important brain functions.
-Not only does it store short term information but we depend on it to help us function every minute of everyday.
-Unfortunately many people do not realise that there are ways that they can improve their memory.
+Not only does it store short term information but we depend on it to help us function every minute of every day.
+Unfortunately, many people do not realize that there are memory improvement tips that can make remembering everyday things easier.
 This skill is not only useful for students, it is for everybody.

-- Eat Brain Foods: In order for your brain to operate at its peak it needs to have the proper nutrients each day.
+In order for your brain to operate at its peak, it needs to have the proper nutrients each day.
 Eating food rich in omega 3 will help as will increasing the amount of antitoxins that you consume.

-- Drink Water: Many people do not realise that when their body gets dehydrated you actually lessen your ability to focus.
+Many people do not realize that when their body gets dehydrated you actually lessen your ability to focus.
 Stay away from coffee and sugar filled drinks.
 Water is the best way to hydrate your body.

-- Use Acronyms: This is handy simple way of remembering things.
+This is a handy simple way of remembering things.
 You use the first letter of the things you have to remember to either make a word or a sentence.
 A great example of this is the acronym “HOMES” as a method to remember the great lakes.
-They are Huron, Ontario, Michigan, Erie and Superior.
+They are Huron, Ontario, Michigan, Erie, and Superior.

-- Reread and Review: If you are planning to learn a lot of information at one time.
+If you are planning to learn a lot of information at one time.
 Highlight the information into point form and read and reread this information over a number of days.
-This will help to create long term memories.
+This will help to create long-term memories.

 This system is based on using a familiar room to help you to remember a list of items.
 You begin by mentally picturing the room and then slowly adding the items on your list into the room.
 The idea is to associate the new items with stable old memories.